J-1 Scholars/Employees Maintaining/Extending Status

 - Leave of absence

-- Leaving the U.S. for an extended period of time (not vacation)
+- Leaving the U.S. for an extended period (more than 30 days) that is not vacation

 Always pursue your teaching and/or research activities.
 Do not engage in activities not authorized under your nonimmigrant visa program.
 If you are not sure if an activity would be permitted, check with the IPO in advance.

-Failure to maintain your J status could result in immigration enforcement.
+Failure to maintain your J status could result in termination of your immigration record and your departure from the U.S.

 Early Departure or Change in Plans